 Most commercial detergents use at least 50% washing soda in their formulas, with the remaining ingredients usually being water softeners and rinse aids.

-The reason companies use these chemicals is because they’re not acidic like most natural rinse aids and therefore won’t neutralize the washing soda.
-However, there’s another way to use washing soda without giving up a natural rinse aid, and that’s to introduce your cleanser and rinse aid during different points of the wash cycle so they don’t cancel each other out.
+Companies use these problematic additives because they’re not acidic like most natural rinse aids, which means they don’t neutralize the washing soda.
+Fortunately, there’s a way to use washing soda without giving up a natural rinse aid, and that’s to introduce your cleanser and rinse aid during different points of the wash cycle so they don’t cancel each other out.

-This detergent recipe calls for pure washing soda as the primary cleansing agent, which should be followed by one or both of the rinse aids I’ll be sharing later this week.
+The detergent recipe below calls for pure washing soda as the primary cleansing agent, which should be followed by one or both of my natural rinse aid recipes.

 Really, just washing soda?